Originally published October 2021

 The Income Tax Formula

-By far, the most complex computations are done when figuring income tax, which encompasses ordinary income, capital gains, and tax on dividends.
+By far, the most complex computations are done when figuring income tax, which encompasses ordinary income, capital gains, tax on dividends, and tax on interest.
 There is a formula, or rather a chain of additions and subtractions, that can help you understand income tax a bit better:

 Income Broadly Defined - Exclusions = Gross Income